-While I have a great deal of experience working with adolescents, parents, and high achievers of all ages, I have learned that every individual is different, and I take time to really understand your experience.
-I am truly interested in getting to know the context of your struggle.
+After many years of working with adolescents, parents, and high achievers of all ages, I have learned that every individual is different, and I take time to really understand your experience.
+Getting to know the context of your struggle is very imoprtant to me.
 I am not a therapist who simply dispenses generic advice.
 That’s called lazy therapy.
 What is helpful for one client, doesn’t work for another, so I like to tailor sessions to your specific needs.
 I’m the type of therapist that takes the time to really listen to you.
 Then together we collaborate so you can feel stronger and more equipped to live the life you want.

 My specialties include: 1.
 Helping older adolescents (ages 18-24) transition to adulthood 2.
 Guiding parents through their kids’ adolescent years and 3.
 Helping high achievers (ages 18+) who are struggling with stress, anxiety and/or depression.